auen/auto_shotcrete/README.md

 ### Running the application
 The application uses multiprocessing to circumvent the GIL.
 This can cause problems when running in a virtual environment.
-We reccomend running in the system enviromnent.
+We recommend running in the system environment.
 Start the application by running: `python .\main.py`

 ### Screenshot
 ![](readme_assets/screenshot.png?raw=true)